isomerpages/moe-peihwasec/_ccas/Sports & Games/Table Tennis.md

 </tbody>
 </table>

-<h4 style="font-color:black;">Competitions and CCA Activities</h4>
+<h4 style="color:#635f1a;font-weight:bold">Competitions and CCA Activities</h4>
-<p style="font-size:15px;">Apart from our participation in the annual National School Games, we also participate in friendly competitions with other schools.
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">Apart from our participation in the annual National School Games, we also participate in friendly competitions with other schools.
 It gives us the opportunities to widen our network and expose ourselves to a broader range of challenge.
 It provides the players with opportunities to form meaningful bonds with competitors from other schools.</p>

 <img src="/images/tt1.jpg" style="align:center;">

-<p style="font-size:15px;">CCA members are also provided with the opportunities to participate in school events such as CCA Fiesta, Open House and CCA camps.
+<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">CCA members are also provided with the opportunities to participate in school events such as CCA Fiesta, Open House and CCA camps.
 Experienced players competing in high level competitions are also invited to conduct clinics for our students.</p>

 <img src="/images/tt2.jpg" style="align:center;">

-<p style="font-size:15px;">We also believe in nurturing our own leaders to facilitate training sessions, bonding activities and school event.
+<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:Open Sans;">We also believe in nurturing our own leaders to facilitate training sessions, bonding activities and school event.
 Student leaders will also be given the opportunity to hone their leadership skills further when they are sent to participate in the annual Sec 2 Basic Student Leadership Camp and Sec 3 Advance Student Leadership Camp.</p>

 <img src="/images/tt3.jpg">

-<h4><strong>Student Testament</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold;margin-bottom:-25px;">Student Testament</h4>
 <blockquote style="font-size: 15px;
   width:100%;
   margin:50px auto;